Speech and Debate Alumni

 Brittney Cooper is a writer, teacher, and public speaker.
 Brittney is Associate Professor of Women’s and Gender Studies and Africana Studies at Rutgers University.
 She is co-founder of the popular Crunk Feminist Collective blog, a contributing writer for Cosmopolitan.com, and a former contributor to Salon.com.
 Her cultural commentary has been featured on MSNBC’s All In With Chris Hayes, Melissa Harris-Perry, Al Jazeera’s Third Rail, the New York Times, the Washington Post, NPR, PBS, Ebony.com, Essence.com, TheRoot.com, and TED.com.
 Dr. Cooper is co-editor of The Crunk Feminist Collection (The Feminist Press, 2017).
-She is author of Beyond Respectability: The Intellectual Thought of Race Women and the forthcoming Eloquent Rage: A Black Feminist Discovers Her Superpower.
+She is author of Beyond Respectability: The Intellectual Thought of Race Women and Eloquent Rage: A Black Feminist Discovers Her Superpower.
 Brittney competed in both speech and debate events in high school.

 IN HER WORDS | “The debate team was the first place I fit, the first place that my loud-mouth, yet slightly introverted Black girl self, felt included, seen, and sure of myself.
 I became a professor because I wanted to engage in the kinds of intellectual inquiry, and indeed to examine the kinds of critical thought—feminism and critical race theory—that I first learned to love while cutting cards and writing frontlines for Policy Debate.”